Skip to main content

 Indeed, there may well come a time when the species becomes so disconnected from the physical world and their physical counterparts that they scarcely understand or relate to the purpose of their work, the content they share or produce, or even the very purpose or value of life.

-Indeed, there may well come a time when the species becomes so disconnected from the physical world and their physical counterparts that they replace their heritage and their everyday relationships — even their spirituality, their religion, and all practical reason and wisdom — with (the ‘God’, perceived omniscience, and systemic indispensability of) artificial intelligence; that their ‘friendships’ — and virtually all relationships and sentimentality — are reduced to sterile inputs and outputs between man and machine, existence faceless and impersonal, empty lives reduced to numbers and figures, instructions and directives; that any demand upon any actual human being (where that demand is assumed ‘solved’ already through AI) is taken as an affront or a form of aggression, or as just plain irresponsible; that this ‘solution’ is regarded as the official statement on the issue, more refined and sophisticated, less clumsy and less repulsive, and much cleaner and more streamlined than the tiresome, fallible and repugnant human being, the latter being relegated to the rank of subordinate, village idiot, the butt of some joke, or worse, ‘non-essential’; that artificial intelligence is viewed as a substitute for, or a superior alternative to, human intelligence and real-world experience; that personal opinions on matters ‘already solved’ are deemed superfluous or pedantic, excessively nerdy, self-righteous, or out-of-touch; that any deviation from said ‘solution’ is taken as heresy, insanity, rebellion, insubordination, or worse — each classified ‘criminal’ in such a system (whether officially, socially, or in effect by its consequences approximating in seriousness the sentences of the formally convicted) and thus met with the corrections, remediation, even gaslighting, indoctrination and ‘re-education’ deemed necessary to ensure conformity with the official ‘solution’.
+Indeed, there may well come a time when the species becomes so disconnected from the physical world and their physical counterparts that they replace their heritage and their everyday relationships — even their spirituality, their religion, and all practical reason and wisdom — with (the ‘God’, perceived omniscience, and systemic indispensability of) artificial intelligence; that their ‘friendships’ — and virtually all relationships and sentimentality — are reduced to sterile inputs and outputs between man and machine, existence faceless and impersonal, empty lives reduced to numbers and figures, instructions and directives; that any demand upon any actual human being (where that demand is assumed ‘solved’ already through AI) is taken as an affront or a form of aggression, or as just plain irresponsible; that this ‘solution’ is regarded as the official statement on the issue, more refined and sophisticated, less clumsy and less repulsive, and much cleaner and more streamlined than the tiresome, fallible and repugnant human being, the latter being relegated to the rank of subordinate, village idiot, the butt of some joke, or worse, ‘non-essential’; that artificial intelligence is viewed as a substitute for, or a superior alternative to, human intelligence and real-world experience; that the ‘solution’ is shown to include so many caveats, qualifiers, exceptions, and esoteric terms that people simply give up on thinking for themselves or having meaningful conversation, automatically deferring to the anointed source of ‘perfection’; that personal opinions on matters ‘already solved’ are deemed superfluous or pedantic, excessively nerdy, self-righteous, or out-of-touch; that any deviation from said ‘solution’ is taken as heresy, insanity, rebellion, insubordination, or worse — each classified ‘criminal’ in such a system (whether officially, socially, or in effect by its consequences approximating in seriousness the sentences of the formally convicted) and thus met with the corrections, remediation, even gaslighting, indoctrination and ‘re-education’ deemed necessary to ensure conformity with the official ‘solution’.

 It is in this way that artificial intelligence threatens to infiltrate and conquer, not as obviously (or as cinematically) as through some sudden robot-led revolution but by seizing control over the most vital and consequential aspects of human existence; by becoming so deeply entrenched in industry and human systems as to become virtually indispensable, so deeply entrenched in police and military as to be essentially impregnable; by rigidly following instructions and directives that are potentially unethical or immoral, or by merely going about such esoteric affairs largely unchecked by such standards; by tirelessly and rapidly performing such tasks and likewise expanding in its roles and justifying more of the same; by avoiding pushback or scrutiny from individuals facing such an intimidating system, so many bureaucratic obstacles, and so much pressure to conform, individuals who are diminished by the day in their competence, eloquence, economic significance, and critical thinking; by diminishing human agency and autonomy, individual liberty, personality, diversity, originality and creativity; by weakening the spiritual and physical bonds between man and the natural world, between man and his morals, his traditions, practical wisdom, the sacred, and the divine; by affording governments and existing establishments (already enjoying the advantage of so much capital) the disproportionate advantage of enhanced centralized influence and control; by reconstituting the principles by which men live (and the ideas and protocols by which they operate); by assuming authority over all critical areas of life, including those pertaining to wisdom, psychology, health and welfare, domestic and personal affairs, and even the matter of parenting; by disrupting the relationship between elders and the youth, the former eventually seen as inferior in all material aspects; and by commanding the people through the channels they have come to trust or rely on, the channels to which they have come to submit out of their urge for survival and acceptance, their urge to advance or remain safe within the all-encompassing establishment.